sree-bh/snaPViewReact/README.md

 # snaPViewReact
-[WIP] This is an image slider developed using reactJs
+This is an image slider developed using reactJs

 Steps:
 1. cd ../snaPViewReact.